lxsmnsyc/dismantle/README.md

 exampleFile.map;

 /**
- * An array that contains which files are entry files.
+ * An array that contains the path of the entry files.
- * Entry files usually contains the registration calls
+ * Entry files contains the registration calls
  * for the newly produced functions.
  *
  * Use this for preloading the registration